EllarBooher/Syzygy/README.md

 Some notes on building:
 - If you have [include-what-you-use](https://github.com/include-what-you-use/include-what-you-use) installed, there is a CMake cache variable `IWYU_ENABLE` to run it alongside compilation.
 You can specify a path via `IWYU_PATH`, or let CMake `find_program` get it.
 - `clang-format` and `clang-tidy` are used to enforce coding standards in this project. `clang-format` is configured to run with an optional build target, while `clang-tidy` has a CMake cache variable `CLANG_TIDY_ENABLE` to integrate it with compilation.
+- Due to how heavily they impact compilation time, these options are disabled by default.

 ## Showcase